How to Install and Use a Picture Rail Hanging System

 Disclaimer: This post contains affiliate links.
 This means, if you purchase something from a link I provided, I will receive a small commission.
 This is at no extra cost to you!
 Thank you for your support!

-Picture rail moulding is a specialty trim that may be a little more difficult to find depending on where you live.
+Picture rail molding is a specialty trim that may be a little more difficult to find depending on where you live.

 I almost made the mistake of buying base cap molding, which is what I used for installing box molding and my recessed wainscoting accent wall.
 But if you compare the profiles of each, you can see there is definitely a difference!